As doulas, we do not ascribe to one particular birthing philosophy. We do not believe there is one right or best way to give birth.

-The birth process is an extraordinary experience which deeply impacts women, their partner, and their families and will be remembered as one of the most significant spiritual, emotional, and physical events in their lives.
-Labour and birth are natural, normal occurrences and we believe that women and their bodies instinctively and intuitively know how to bring their babies into the world.
+The birth process is an extraordinary experience which deeply impacts the birther, their partner, and their families and will be remembered as one of the most significant spiritual, emotional, and physical events in their lives.
+Labour and birth are natural, normal occurrences and we believe that a birthing person and their bodies instinctively and intuitively know how to bring their babies into the world.

 The essence of childbirth preparation is self-discovery.
-A doula can assist the parents through a discovery process, she is not the expert from whom wisdom flows.
+A doula can assist the parents through a discovery process, but they are not the expert from whom wisdom flows.

-We encourage women to birth in awareness, not achieve a specific birth outcome.
+We encourage one to birth in awareness, not achieve a specific birth outcome.
 Pregnancy and birth outcome can be influenced by a variety of factors, and cannot be controlled by planning.

 Pain coping techniques when integrated into the daily life works better than when brought out and used only during labour.

 Partners are best offering support as birth guardians or loving partners, not as coaches as they also need support.